 Specialist training in Safeguarding Children and Inter-Agency Working will be attended by the Designated Safeguarding Lead, the Deputy DSLs and the Head in accordance with the statutory requirements (at least every 2 years).
-This training will include training in the OSCB's approach to prevent duties, and the training specified in Annex B of KCSIE (Sept 2020).
-As OSCB develops higher level training in the 'Prevent' strategy, the DSL will have even more training in this area to be able to stem the risk of children being drawn into terrorism, including their being drawn into support for extremist ideas that are part of terrorist ideology.
-Meanwhile, the DSL has accessed the online Prevent training in the non-statutory advice.
+This training will include training in the OSCB's approach to prevent duties, and the training specified in Annex C of KCSIE (Sept 2021).
+In Oxfordshire, the DSL is advised to complete the online Prevent training in the non-statutory advice.